 As for her literary legacy, The Good Earth is still read and widely studied, and her books still have a devoted following.
 Still, some contemporary critics feel that her body of work is undervalued, too much of it forgotten.

-More about Pearl Buck on this site
+More about Pearl S. Buck

 - Pearl Buck Talks of her Work